Skip to main content

 2. That the transfer to Spain took place as a result of any of the following circumstances:

-1. As a consequence of an employment contract, with the exception of the special employment relationship of professional athletes regulated by Royal Decree 1006/1985, of June 26, which regulates the special employment relationship of professional athletes.
+1. As a result of an employment contract, with the exception of the special employment relationship of professional athletes regulated by Royal Decree 1006/1985, of June 26, which regulates the special employment relationship of professional athletes.

 2. As a consequence of acquiring the status of administrator of an entity.
-In the event that the entity is considered a property entity in the terms provided for in article 5, section 2, of the Corporate Tax Law, the administrator may not have a participation in said entity that determines its consideration as a related entity in the terms provided for in article 18 of Law 27/2014, of November 27, on Corporate Tax.
+In the event that the entity is considered a patrimonial entity in the terms provided for in article 5, section 2, of the Corporate Tax Law, the administrator may not have a stake in said entity that determines its consideration as a related entity in the terms provided for in article 18 of Law 27/2014, of November 27, on Corporate Tax.

 3. That they meet the conditions referred to in letters a) and c) of the previous section.

-From December 16, 2023, the date of entry into force of Order HFP/1338/2023, of December 13, the new model 149, approved in the aforementioned Order, replaces the previous one approved in Order HAP/2783/2015, of December 21.
+As of December 16, 2023, the date of entry into force of Order HFP/1338/2023, of December 13, the new model 149, approved in the aforementioned Order, replaces the previous one approved in Order HAP/2783/2015, of December 21.

 Withholdings and payment on account